 New for 2019, is what can be classed as the best poultry gas heater range on the market at present, designated the Flexiheat Indirect Gas heater “FHATLX” range.
 These poultry gas heaters are indirect combustion gas heaters specially designed for livestock buildings such as poultry houses.
 They can reduce energy consumption by up to 20%.
 Its closed combustion system prevents against CO2 emissions inside the poultry house, which reduces the necessity of ventilation and improves the environment inside the farm.

-This range of poultry heating equipment, is the only ErP (Energy Related Product) that we know of on the market, in the UK and Ireland.
+This range of poultry heating systems, is the only ErP (Energy Related Product) that we know of on the market, in the UK and Ireland.
 The benefit of this gas indirect heater range, is the Hi / Low burners that the heaters have.
-As most heaters spend the majority of the time only requiring a low output mode, these poultry gas heaters, which have been specially designed as gas heaters for poultry farms, can result in reduced energy consumption up to 20%, an important factor when considering a poultry heating system.
+As most heaters spend the majority of the time only requiring a low output mode, these poultry gas heaters, which have been specially designed as gas heaters for poultry farms, can result in reduced energy consumption up to 20%, an important factor when considering poultry heating systems.
 This cost saving will have an important bearing on the bottom-line profit on any poultry farm business.

 This range of poultry indirect gas heaters can only be installed external to the building, which is a benefit when you consider bio security, as the heaters can be serviced without the need to enter the poultry farm.

 This range of indirect gas heaters also has another application to which it is well suited, that being greenhouse heating.